saditya2610/kalkulator/docs/index.md

-## Welcome to GitHub Pages
+## Welcome to GitHub Pages Surya Aditya GD

 You can use the [editor on GitHub](https://github.com/saditya2610/kalkulator/edit/gh-pages/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Kalkulator]((https://github.com/saditya2610/kalkulator) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown